-India is regarded amongst the largest democracies in the world.
+India is regarded as amongst the largest democracies in the world.
 Our Indian constitution came into effect on January 26, 1950, and was formulated with the context of almost 200 years of colonial rule, many freedom struggles, Indian national movement as well as considering communal violence and the country’s glorious history.
 Considered as the law of the land, it elucidates the powers and limitations of the three vital constituents of the State, i.e. Judiciary, Legislative and Executive.
 There are various important articles in Indian Constitution providing a common person with their fundamental rights, political code, procedures as well as their duties.
-Through this blog, we will be exploring the important articles in Indian Constitution and their key features.
+Through this blog, we will be exploring the important articles in the Indian Constitution and their key features.

 This Blog Includes:

 What are Articles in IndIian Constitution ?

 The Indian Constitution encompasses a total of 448 articles and each set of these articles correspond to the quintessential laws and guidelines pertaining to Legislatures, Constitutional Bodies, Fundamental Rights, Executive, Parts of Indian Constitution, Statutory Bodies, Schedules, to name a few.
 In simple terms, an article can be termed as a guideline and is in context to the section included in the different acts.
 Originally, there were a total of 395 articles in Indian Constitution which were expanded towards 448 with 104 amendments introduced.